PBergstrom90/SecureIoTSensor/README.md

 ## Future Improvements
 - **Scalability**: Increase sensor count and consider cloud integration for broader data access.
-- **Enhanced Security**: Implement multi-factor authentication for Grafana and strengthen network security configurations.
+- **Enhanced Security**: Implement multi-factor authentication for Grafana and strengthen network security configurations, such as isolating the ESP32 on a dedicated network.
-- **TLS Certificate Validation**: Currently, both InfluxDB and MQTT connections use self-signed certificates.
-While the MQTT client uses `tls_insecure_set(True)` due to localhost validation issues, future improvements should enable full certificate validation for both InfluxDB and MQTT clients to secure connections effectively in production.
+- **Reliable Certificate Management**: Currently, both InfluxDB and MQTT connections use self-signed certificates.
+Moving to more reliable certificates, such as `Let’s Encrypt`, will strengthen security, especially in production environments, by enabling automated certificate renewal and validation.
+- **TLS Certificate Validation**: Future improvements aim to fully validate certificates for both InfluxDB and MQTT connections, removing `tls_insecure_set(True)` and establishing secure, verified connections.
 - **Secure Credential Storage**: InfluxDB tokens and other sensitive credentials are now managed with environment variables, improving security.
 Future updates could further enhance this with encrypted storage or a secrets management tool.
 - **System Health Monitoring and Alerts**: Future versions of this PoC may integrate system health checks and alerts in Grafana to notify users of connection issues, certificate expiration, or OTA failures.
+- **OTA Rollback Mechanism**: To ensure stability after updates, a rollback mechanism for OTA updates will be implemented.
+This feature will revert to the last known configuration if critical settings (e.g., network credentials) fail, maintaining functionality and minimizing downtime.
-- **Predictive Analytics**: Explore machine learning models within Grafana for predictive monitoring.
+- **Predictive Analytics**: Explore machine learning models within Grafana for predictive monitoring and proactive maintenance alerts based on sensor data trends.

 ---

 ## Conclusion
-This PoC demonstrates a secure IoT solution for remote monitoring that meets Cyber Resilience Act standards.
-The system’s secure communication, data handling, and update capabilities provide a solid foundation for further development into a production-ready IoT product.
+This Proof of Concept meets Cyber Resilience Act standards, demonstrating a secure and scalable solution for IoT monitoring.
+Future cloud integration will further enhance accessibility, scalability, and security, preparing the system for production deployment.